Understanding Substance Use Disorders

 Per the CDC, Substance Use Disorders (SUDs) are treatable, chronic diseases characterized by a problematic pattern of use of a substance or substances leading to impairments in health, social function, and control over substance use.
 It is a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite harmful consequences.
-Patterns of symptoms resulting from substance use (drugs or alcohol) can help a doctor diagnose a person with a SUD or SUDs.
-SUDs can range in severity from mild to severe and can affect people of any race, gender, income level, or social class.

-Common signs of an opioid overdose:
+Signs of an opioid overdose:

 • Unresponsiveness